Grants Pass, Oregon: Government and politics

 The city council has 8 members as of 2019, representing 4 wards and are elected to 4 year terms by the city.
 The city council and mayor are not paid, and they volunteer their time.
 The council oversees the city government and chooses the city manager.
-The Mayor's job is to provide leadership and preside over city council meetings.
+The mayor's job is to provide leadership and preside over city council meetings.
 The Mayor can also issue vetoes and make a tiebreaker vote.

 Grants Pass is conservative leaning and represented in the United States House of Representatives by Congressman Cliff Bentz (R-Ontario).
-At the state level of politics, Grants Pass is represented in the Oregon Senate by Art Robinson (R-Cave Junction) who holds Oregon's 2nd Senate district, and represented in the Oregon House of Representatives by Lily Morgan (R-Grants Pass) holding Oregon's 3rd House district and Duane Stark (R-Grants Pass) holding Oregon's 4th House district.
+At the state level of politics, Grants Pass is represented in the Oregon Senate by Art Robinson (R-Cave Junction) who holds Oregon's 2nd Senate district, and represented in the Oregon House of Representatives by Lily Morgan (R-Grants Pass) holding Oregon's 3rd House district and Christine Goodwin (R-Grants Pass) holding Oregon's 4th House district.